Extradition - a brief guide

 Further aspects a judge must consider

 Although putting someone on trial in their absence is quite rare in the UK, it happens more often elsewhere in the EU.
-This means that EAWs are sometimes issued following a person being convicted and sentenced without having been present at their trial.
+This means that extradition requests are sometimes made following a person being convicted and sentenced without having been present at their trial.
 In those cases, the person can't be extradited unless they will have the right to a retrial in the foreign state.

 Compatibility with the Human Rights Act 1998